hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>The good thing about this dataset is that it does not require any preprocessing as all the features are already in numerical format (no categorical features), and also there are no missing values.
-We can quickly verify our assumptions as well.</p>
+We can quickly verify these assumptions.</p>
 <p>Check the feature data types.</p>

 </div>